 The minimum ROM size that GB Studio produces is 512KB so any of our Gameboy flash carts that are 512KB or higher will work.
 If your game contains saves functionality, then one of our flash carts with SRAM or FRAM will be required.

 LSDJ can utilise either 32KB or 128KB of save but 128KB is preferred as it allows you to have multiple songs.
 This is why almost all flash carts for LSDJ have 128KB of save.

 GB 1MB ROM, 128KB SRAM ULP Flash Cart

 – Our most basic flash cart to get you running with LSDJ.
 Comes pre-flashed with LSDJ stable or you can provide the ROM file to write

-– Requires a CR2032 coin cell battery to retain saves
+– Includes a CR2025 coin cell battery to retain saves

 – If you wish to backup/restore saves or re-flash the ROM afterwards, you will need a flasher such as GBxCart RW.

 – If you want to purchase multiple carts for LSDJ use only, this might be the lowest priced option along with a flasher.
 The flasher can also be used to backup/restore saves on regular cartridges or re-flash other cartridges.

 We also have a GB in GBA cart available in case you wish to use LSDJ without the cartridge sticking out – only for the GBA and GBA SP and the battery is small so it might only last 2-3 years.

 GB 2MB ROM, 128KB SRAM ULP Flash Cart

 As above however this can support LittleFM to backup or restore your LSDJ project (all your songs) to the unused 1MB part of the ROM flash chip.
 Useful if you have lots of songs or want to backup your songs for good measure.